AG7GN/kenwood/README.md

 	|TM-D710G|920|PC PORT BAUDRATE|57600\*|
 	|TM-V71A|519|PC.SPD|57600\*|

-	The script uses `57600` as the default*, but you can change it using the `-s <speed>` argument.
+	The script uses `57600` as the default*, but you can change it using the `-b <speed>` argument.
 The speed must match the radio's setting.

 1. Connect a serial cable between the radio's Mini-DIN8 **PC** port and your PC.
 An RT Systems programming cable will work, as will a Kenwood PG-5G cable or equivalent.